backengineering/Voyager/README.md

 # Compiling - VisualUefi, EDK2

 Please follow the instructions on this page https://github.com/ionescu007/VisualUefi.
+After you have compiled the EDK2 libraries, copy the ones used by Voyager into the edk2 folder inside of the Voyager folder.
+You should then be able to compile Voyager.

+Note you will need to install nasm and add it to your PATH system variable.
+This is detailed on `VisualUefi` repo.

 # HookChain - information and order of hooks...